bigcommerce/dev-docs/docs/api-docs/catalog/currencies/how-currencies-work.md

 * **Transactional Currency** - The refund is shown in the transaction currency.
 When processing refunds, the amount is refunded to the shopper in the transactional currency.

-* **Display Currency** - The refund is shown in the stores default currency.
-When processing refunds the shopper is refunded the transactional currency amount; for example, if an order was purchased with a display currency of $36 AUD, where AUD exchange rate is set to 1.384615 and a store has USD currency set as a default, when processing a refund, the shopper will get $26 USD back.
+* **Display Currency** - The refund is shown in the store's default currency.
+When processing refunds, the shopper is refunded the transactional currency amount.
+For example, if an order was purchased with a display currency of $36 AUD, where the AUD exchange rate is set to 1.384615 and a store has USD currency set as a default, the shopper will get $26 USD back when the refund is processed.

 ## Payment methods supported